Multistage Completions, Fracturing, and Refracturing in Shales

 - Selection of fracturing components – fluids, proppants, etc.

-At the end of this course, participants will be able to:
+Upon completion of this course, participants will be able to:

 Introductory to Intermediate

-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
+All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+Refunds will not be given due to no show situations.

 Burton holds a BS in mechanical engineering from Mississippi State University.